 - Skim the fat off the top of the ham hock stock.
 Bring the stock back to a boil and add in the cans of diced tomatoes and tomato sauce.

-- Bring the soup back up to a boil, and add the onions, carrots, and potatoes.
+- Bring the soup back to a boil, and add the diced ham hocks back in.
+Then add the diced onions, carrots, and potatoes.

 - Bring the soup back up to a boil, and add in the kidney beans, Portuguese sausage, cabbage, and macaroni noodles.